- Uruguay is a warm and sunny country in South America.

 - Uruguay also exports rice, meat, fish, wool, leather products and vehicles.

-Do you know any fun or interesting facts about Uruguay that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Uruguay?
+Share them in the comments below!

 Previous post 16 Interesting Facts about Northern Mariana Islands